-Individuals experiencing homelessness demonstrate higher incidence of disease, limited access to healthcare, and overall poorer prognoses.
-Homelessness can exacerbate existing health problems or cause new ones, and the population faces large bureaucratic and systemic barriers to accessing health care.
-It is important that future healthcare providers understand the gaps, barriers, and limitations in this system, in order to provide this vulnerable population with appropriate care.
+Individuals experiencing homelessness demonstrate higher incidence of disease, limited access to healthcare, and overall poorer outcomes.
+Homelessness can exacerbate existing health problems or cause new ones, and the population faces large systemic barriers to accessing health care.
 The aim of this curriculum is to introduce students to the unique challenges faced by individuals experiencing homelessness, and to teach students how to help these individuals overcome barriers.
 Guest speakers who are experts in their field will cover topics related to social determinants of health, healthcare access, and local resources available to the homeless population.
 Additionally, team leaders of the Patient Navigator Program (PNP) will educate students on PNP workflow, processes, and the resources database.
 This curriculum serves as a pre-requisite service-learning component that must be completed prior to joining the Patient Navigator Program (PNP) at UT Southwestern in the Spring 2022 semester.